NotGil/loquacious-octo-adventure/things-to-do.md

-go all the way around the beltway
+Be amazed at all the gas stations